Russlyman/thought/README.md

   - Provide links to long form content for those who wish to educate themselves further.
   - All advice should be referenced.

-### Should-Have User Stories

-- **User Story 1:** Briefly describe the should-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the should-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include all prioritized should-have features)
-**Guidance:** Document the secondary features that you aim to implement in Phase 3: Should User Stories Implementation & Any Advanced Features.
-Include clear acceptance criteria for each.

-### Could-Have User Stories

-- **User Story 1:** Briefly describe the could-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the could-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include any could-have features considered for future enhancements)
-**Guidance:** Document any optional features that are nice to have but not essential.

 ## Design Decisions

 ### Wireframes